 Facilitate preparation phase: to reduce latency between the time when channel condition can meet event triggered threshold and the time when UE realizes the condition is met.

 Reduce interruption during HO execution without significantly increase complexity at both UE and network sides.

+Proposal 10 (Nokia):

+For Connected mode, Idle mode, and Inactive mode, RAN4 to study defining measurement requirements depending on purpose of the configured measurement: mobility or data (CA).

+Study unified UE measurement requirements, including cell detection status and measurements, across state transitions and cell changes.

 Unified measurements(L3 and/or L1)